jennadilullo8/romcom/README.md

  - How to properly use the property of classList by adding or removing the class of hidden to certain elements
  - Used event.preventDefault() to prevent the homepage loading without using the input values for the displayed cover when clicking 'Make my book' button
  - Understanding how insertAdjacentHTML is used to insert our own HTML
+ - Created additional functions to DRY up our code

 ## Challenges